F4zination/DUO/README.md

 ## Getting Started

 To start using DUO, follow these simple steps:
-1. **Download the App**: Get DUO from the iOS App Store or Google Play Store.
+1. **Download the App**: Get DUO soon from the iOS App Store or Google Play Store.
 2. **Create an Account**: Sign up with our one-time login feature.
 3. **Add Friends**: Use the friend system to connect with your pals.
 4. **Set Up the Stack**: Designate an additional device as the Stack.